JokerQyou/snextensions/README.md

 Paste `https://snext.netlify.app/index.json` into `Extended Code` in StandardNotes.

+# Notice

+Previously (last year) the URL was `https://snext.netlify.com/index.json`.
+But early this year Netlify decided to change the domain used by hosted apps.

+If you've been experiencing empty editor UI, there's a chance that you're using the old URL.
+Netlify is taking care of redirections but they are missing some headers.
+You should migrate to the new URL.

+These steps are required to migrate:

+- Look for the "Repository" options in the "Extensions" menu (on the bottom)
+- Delete the repository
+- Uninstall all installed themes and editors
+- Re-enter the new URL into `Extended Code`
+- Re-install all the themes and editors you use

 # Contribution

 If you'd like an extension to be included in this repository, feel free to open an issue.